antontsv/awesome-shell/README.md

 =======

-If you get a script that references a version that you do not have, that awesome-bash will try to fetch an update automatically.
+If you get a script that references a version that you do not have, than awesome-bash will try to fetch an update automatically.

 Also if you would like to fetch updates manually, there is a short-cut:
 ```sh